rnc-lbl/auau200GeVRun14/StRoot/StPicoD0AnaMaker/README.md

 # Replace address below with your own fork if you have one
 git clone git@github.com:rnc-lbl/auau200GeVRun14.git

-# If you want to use D0 trees produced for the pico production I (tagged physics as ooposed to physics2 for production II).
-cd auau200GeVRun14
-git checkout v1.0
-cd ..

 # Now you need to get StPicoDstMaker
 # If compiling at PDSF you need to get a klog token as below.
 # - You don't need this step at RCF -
 # You will need to enter your RCF password.
 klog -principal YOURRCFUSERNAME

-# For pico production I
-cvs co -r Run14_AuAu200_physics offline/users/dongx/pico/source/StPicoDstMaker

 # For pico production II
 cvs co -r Run14_AuAu200_physics2 offline/users/dongx/pico/source/StPicoDstMaker